 Basically, I want to know what’s on the artist’s mind.
 I want the artist to respect and perhaps have sensitivity to me as an audience member but I do not want to be catered to any more than I want a friend to tell me something just because it seems I want to hear it.
 Being challenged can be exhilarating although I’ve appreciated great art that wasn’t necessarily challenging.

 So this is why, when I’m teaching or directing, I ask students and performers to leave behind the need to be perceived as funny, clever, unique, and wonderful.
-If you are pursuing your hoped-for response from people, you are getting away from your true self.
-The act of expression becomes the act of trying to get attention.
+If you’re pursuing your hoped-for response from people, you’re getting away from your true self.
+The act of expression becomes the act of trying to get attention and approval.

 This is why we don’t bill Transactors Improv as “comedy.”
 We love it when people laugh and usually they do heartily and frequently.
 Often they laugh at things that we or our characters don’t think are funny at all.
 But our focus and our self-definition is improvisational theater and the audience is invited to respond in any way it wants as long as no one gets hurt.

 Outside the world of art, there is a tremendous call for authentic communication.
 Most folks aren’t so fond of blowhards and slick salesmen.
-So when I teach communication and presentation skills in the FIZ curriculum, I tell my students that my goal is to get them to be as vividly themselves as possible.
+So when I teach communication and presentation skills, I tell my students that my goal is to get them to be as vividly themselves as possible.

 Recently I had an improv student who would ‘mug’ whenever she did a scene or exercise.
 Her normally engaging demeanor would disappear behind a veil of exaggerated facial expressions and clownish voices and gestures.
 I encouraged her to respond in these activities as she would in real life.
 To her credit, she tried it and to the class’s delight, it worked!
 Her acting was much more interesting, real, and, yes, funny.

-I believe most of us are sensitive to authenticity, whether it’s an improviser portraying a character, a person giving a presentation, or someone in an interview.
+I believe most of us are sensitive to authenticity, be it an improviser portraying a character, a person giving a presentation, or someone in an interview.
 Most of us would rather disagree with someone we believe rather than agree with someone we don’t.